usnistgov/ndn-dpdk/iface/socketface/README.md

 The transmission function provided in `Face.txBurstOp` is `go_SocketFace_TxBurst`.
 It places outgoing L2 frames on the `SocketFace.txQueue` channel.

-A goroutine running `SocketFace.txLoop` function retrieves from the channel, and passes them to `impl.Send`.
+A goroutine running `SocketFace.txLoop` function then retrieves framesfrom the `SocketFace.txQueue` channel, and passes them to `impl.Send`.
-In most cases, DPDK mbuf's internal buffer is casted as a `[]byte`, and does not need copying; however, `datagramImpl.Send` would have to copy if the mbuf is segmented.
+In most cases, DPDK mbuf's internal buffer is casted as a `[]byte`, and does not need copying; however, sending a segmented mbuf to a datagram-oriented socket requires copying.

+The send path is thread safe.

+## Error Handling

+If Read or Write on the net.Conn returns an error, `Face.handleError` processes the error as follows:

+* Errors during face closing cause the RxLoop or txLoop to stop.
+* Temporary net.Error is ignored.
+* Otherwise, the net.Conn is redialed until it reconnects successfully or the face is closed.

+For UDP and TCP, the same local address is retained during redialing.